-The visit was made last week, Ilaha Huseynova, head of Communication Department of the ICRC Baku Office, told APA on Monday.
+The visit was made a few days ago, Ilaha Huseynova, head of Communication Department of the ICRC Baku Office, told APA on Tuesday.

 The Azerbaijanis held in Nagorno-Karabakh were delivered messages from their families and their families will be informed about their conditions.

 Huseynova mentioned that according its mandate, the ICRC visits detainees to monitor their treatment and conditions of detention and to help to ensure that the detainees are able to maintain contact with their families.

 In July of 2014, Russian citizen Dilgam Asgarov and Azerbaijani citizen Shahbaz Guliyev were taken hostage and another Azerbaijani citizen Hasan Hasanov was shot to death by the Armenian servicemen while trying to visit their homeland in Kalbajar.

 Hasan Hasanov’s body was taken from the enemy and buried in Baku.

 On December 19, 2014, an illegal court of the separatist regime created in occupied Nagorno-Karabakh sentenced Dilgam Asgarov to life imprisonment and Shahbaz Guliyev to 22 years in prison.

 The Nagorno-Karabakh conflict entered its modern phase when the Armenian SRR made territorial claims against the Azerbaijani SSR in 1988.